WillianYamakawa/GPU_Computing_DotNet/README.md

 //Sets output argument size by index (starting from 0 - left to right).
 //If argument is a single value, set size = 1
-//Returns: an index for later access to its value public int SetOutputArgument(int argumentIndex, Type type, int size)
+//Returns: an index for later access to its value public OutputArgument SetOutputArgument(int argumentIndex, Type type, int size)

 //When kernel finish executing, gets the output of argument
 //If argument is single value, an array with Length = 1 is returned
-//The argument memoryIndex must be the one returned by SetOutputArgument public T[] GetOutputArgument<T>(int memoryIndex) where T : struct
+//The argument outputArgument must be the one returned by SetOutputArgument public T[] GetOutputArgument<T>(OutputArgument outputArgument) where T : struct

 //Executes the kernel
 //WorkSizes.Length cannot be greater than device MaxWorkItemDimensions.